Von Willebrand factor

 Patients at risk for thromboembolism

-There is a risk of occurrence of thrombotic events, particularly in patients with known clinical or laboratory risk factors.
-Therefore, patients at risk must be monitored for early signs of thrombosis.
-Prophylaxis against venous thromboembolisms should be instituted according to the current recommendations.
+There is a risk of occurrence of thrombotic events, particularly in patients with known clinical or laboratory risk factors for thrombosis including low ADAMTS13 levels.
+Therefore, patients at risk have to be monitored for early signs of thrombosis, and prophylaxis measures against thromboembolism should be instituted according to current recommendations and standard of care.

 Pregnancy